geb/geb/doc/manual/src/chapters/030-navigator.md

 This will return a new navigator object that represents only the `a` and `d` divs.

+You can compose navigator objects from content.
+So given a page content definition:

+	static content = {
+		divElement { divClass -> $('p', 'class': divClass) }
+	}

+And a call:

+	$(divElement('a'), divElement('d'))

+You will get a navigator that contains the same elements as the one above.

 ## Clicking

 Navigator objects implement the `click()` method, which will instruct the browser to click **only the first item** the navigator has matched.